roidrole/Champions/.github/issue_template.md

 3.
 ...

-Crash Log: Please use a paste site like [gist](https://gist.github.com/).
+Crash Log: Please use a paste site like [mclo.gs](https://mclo.gs/).

+Latest.log: Please use a paste site like [mclo.gs](https://mclo.gs/).